SuadeLabs/fire/documentation/properties/type.md

 ### cash_ratio_deposit
 The [BofE](http://www.bankofengland.co.uk/statistics/Documents/faq/crds.pdf) defines this as:
 > non-interest bearing deposits lodged with the Bank of England by eligible institutions (ie. banks and building societies), who have reported average eligible liabilities (ELs) of over £600 million over a calculation period.
 The level of each institution's CRD is currently calculated twice-yearly (currently in May and November) at 0.18% of average ELs, over the previous six end-calendar months, in excess of £600mn.
 The value bands and ratios were specified by HM Treasury in the Cash Ratio Deposits (Value Bands and Ratios) Order (2013 No 1189).

+### acceptance
+From EU [Supervisory Reporting][sup-rep] part 2(5)(60)(b):
+> “Acceptances” are obligations by an institution to pay on maturity the face value of a bill of exchange, normally covering the sale of goods.
+Consequently, they are classified as “trade receivables” on the balance sheet

+### financial_guarantee
+From EU [Supervisory Reporting][sup-rep] part 2(9):
+> 'Financial guarantees' are contracts that require the issuer to make specified payments to reimburse the holder of a loss it incurs, because a specified debtor fails to make payment when due in accordance with the original or modified terms of a debt instrument.
+Under IFRS or compatible National GAAP, these contracts meet the IAS 39.9 and IFRS 4.A definition of financial guarantee contracts.
+The following items of Annex I of the CRR shall be classified as 'financial guarantees':
+> (a) Guarantees having the character of credit substitute.
+> (b) Credit derivatives that meet the definition of financial guarantee.
+> (c) Irrevocable standby letters of credit having the character of credit substitutes.

+### financial_sloc
+Financial standby letter of credit

+### performance_sloc
+Performance standby letter of credit

+### urp
+Unfunded risk participation

 ### other
 Other refers to a type of security not covered by the above.
 If you find yourself using this often, please [contribute][contributing].